Sick Americans relieved at high court health ruling

 “It’s not like I need affordable insurance.
 I need free insurance,” she said.

-Under the Patient Protection and Affordable Care Act led by President Barack Obama, Richardson could be eligible for insurance under an expanded Medicaid program for low-income earners now that the highest U.S. court has rejected a challenge to the law’s constitutionality.
+Under the Patient Protection and Affordable Care Act led by President Barack Obama, Richardson will likely be eligible for insurance under an expanded Medicaid program for low-income earners now that the highest U.S. court has rejected a challenge to the law’s constitutionality.

-But the court also ruled that states could opt out of the expanded Medicaid program, so whether Richardson will get insurance would depend on the decision of Georgia authorities.

 The law represents the biggest revamp to the $2.6 trillion U.S. healthcare system in 50 years.
 It requires insurance plans to offer free preventive care services such as mammograms and other cancer screenings, remove lifetime limits on payouts by insurance policies and offer coverage for patients with pre-existing health problems who would otherwise be denied coverage.